ebayti/MachineLearningJourney/README.md

  <img src="https://imgur.com/8NblKmM.png">
  - This guy up here is a simple linear regression example.
 We can basically predict a person's speed by looking at the amount of yam s/he eats.
 The black dotted line is our model.

  - Dont forget, our aim is to predict, not overfitting!!
-Eun away from the _Bias-VAriance Tradeoff_
+Eun away from the _Bias-Variance Tradeoff_

 <strong>Terminology:</strong>
 - Training data: the original data